itsrever/custom-integration-docs/README.md

 <details class="detail-object">
     <summary> <code>order_number</code> : <code class="type">string</code> <code class="required">required</code> </summary>
-    The order identifier given to the customer
+    The order identifier given to the customer.
+You should expect the order number to be sent without any prefix or suffix.
+For example, if the customer has entered order number <code>#12345</code>, you should expect to receive <code>12345</code> as the <code>order_number</code> field.
 </details>

 <details class="detail-object">